esp32Hydro/Automation/privacy_policy.md

 We may update our Privacy Policy from time to time.
 Any changes will be reflected in this document.
    - 7. Contact Us

-If you have any questions about this Privacy Policy, please contact us at: [Your Contact Information].
+If you have any questions about this Privacy Policy, please contact us at: [esp32hydroponics@gmail.com].